elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/adding_interaction.md

 ```

 This is generally not great programming practice to use a "magic number" value
-like `35` here which is just a rough approximation of where the character
+like `35` here, which is just a rough approximation of where the character
 position meets the item position.
 But tinkering with these values in the
 browser looks like it's just good enough to keep moving since the character
 is able to discover the item at the correct position, and should improve our